ButinVladimir/Training-Select2-React/README.md

 Select 2 copy training project written with React and Enzyme.
-WYSIWYG web page editor training project written with typescript, bootstrap, jquery and webpack.
 Before using you need following:

 1. Install NodeJS and npm
 2. Install all dependencies